andraugust/andraugust.github.io/quantum-3.md

 where $$A$$ and $$B$$ are constants chosen to fit the initial and/or boundary conditions of a particular configuration, and $$k = p/\hbar = \sqrt{2mE}/\hbar$$ and $$\omega = E/\hbar$$.

-By inspection, the solution contains two planewaves moving in opposite directions and oscillating together at frequency $$\omega$$.
+By inspection, the solution consists of two planewaves moving in opposite directions and oscillating together at frequency $$\omega$$.
 The waves' phase velocity is

 $$